Getting Started with Pgvector: A Guide for Developers Exploring Vector Databases

 Pgvector index and limitations

-While Pgvector is a great way to both store vector, and search vectors, it has some obvious disadvantages.
+While Pgvector is a great way to store and search vectors, it has some obvious disadvantages.

 Pgvector has scalability issues when it comes to dealing with high-dimensional vectors.
 Storing vector data may also introduce additional storage and indexing overheads.
 It is also important to consider the space your vector data needs and how it could affect query performance.

-Moreover, Pgvector only supports two types of indexed, HNSW and IVFFlat.
-This limitation affects the properties of the vectors stored as well as the size of the datasets you store.
+Moreover, Pgvector only supports one type of index called IVFFlat.
+This limitation affects the properties of the vectors as well as the size of the datasets you store.
 It also means that there is no default storage optimization with a Pgvector index.

-Let's remember, Pgvector is a PostgreSQL extension that enables the storage and search of vector embeddings.
+In summary, Pgvector is a PostgreSQL extension that enables the storage and search of vector embeddings.
 However, it has limited abilities and performance.
-Fortunately, many dedicated vector embeddings databases like Milvus are available today that do a far better job due to improved indices or algorithms.
+Fortunately, many dedicated vector databases like Milvus are available today that do a far better job due to improved indices or algorithms.

 Now that we’ve explored Pgvector and its applications and disadvantages, let’s introduce the concept of dedicated vector databases.